-The top performers in our review are Ion Archive, the Gold Award winner; Audio-Technica LP 120, the Silver Award winner; and Numark TTUSB, the Bronze Award winner.
+The top performers in our review are Ion Archive, the Gold Award winner; Audio-Technica LP120, the Silver Award winner; and Stanton T.92, the Bronze Award winner.
 Here’s more on choosing a system to meet your needs, along with detail on how we arrived at our rankings.

-Vinyl converters allow you to transfer the audio recordings from your vinyl records into a digital format such as MP3 so you can play them on your digital devices such as a computer, iPod or other portable media player.
+Vinyl converters allow you to take the audio recordings from your vinyl and convert them to MP3 so you can essentially listen to vinyl in your car or iPod.
 This enables you to condense all those vinyl records down to a single hard drive where all the songs are accessible with just a few mouse clicks.
-Also, if you have a bunch of unused tapes and are looking to render that media to a digital format, take a look at our Cassette Tape to MP3 Converter site.
+Also, if you have a bunch of unused tapes and are looking to render that media to a digital format, take a look at our Cassette Tape to MP3 Converter reviews.

 How It Works

 All of the vinyl converters in our lineup connect to your computer via USB.
 This makes the transfer from your converter turntable to your computer quick and simple.
 Most of the turntables include software that you should install on your computer in order to complete the audio transfer.

 You start by connecting the turntable to your computer via USB.
 Then you put the record that you want to digitize onto the turntable with the needle on the beginning of the record.
 You then press Start or Play on the turntable and Record in the software – this will begin the conversion process.
 After your audio is converted, you will be able to save it as an MP3 or other file format of your choice.
 Then you can store it on your hard drive, burn a CD or use an audio editing program to clean up the audio file.